-When approaching a wall, the practitioner must close his eyes and completely focus on a desire to pass through it while imagining that the wall does not exist, or that it is transparent and penetrable.
-Surface resistance should be through, continuing on with the aggressive desire and concentration.
+When approaching a wall, the practitioner must close his eyes and completely focus on a desire to pass through it while imagining that the wall does not exist, or that it is transparent Surface resistance and penetrable. should be pressed through, continuing on with the aggressive desire and concentration.